freeCodeCamp/top-contributor-tool/README.md

 The tool will then begin collecting data, aggregating the results, and storing the results in `.csv` files.
 The files will be saved to the `data` directory, and can be opened with a text editor or most spreadsheet programs.

+## Aggregating Data

+After following the steps in the "Generating Data" section above, you can use the tool to aggregate data into a markdown file.
+Run `npm run aggregate` to start the automated process.
+The tool will read each `.csv` file within the `data` directory and parse it into a markdown list.
+The first column in each `.csv` file should be the contributor's _name_, and the second column should be the contributor's _url_ (GitHub, Twitter, YouTube, etc.).
+The tool will ignore any columns after the second column.
+The tool will generate the list in a `- [name](url)` format, to allow hotlinks.
+If the `url` is empty, the tool will add the contributor in the `- name` format.

+The list will be sorted and written to `data/contributors.md`, where you can copy and paste it to whichever platform you wish to announce top contributors on.

 ## Feedback and Bugs

 If you have feedback or a bug report, please feel free to open a GitHub issue!